Slashdot Asks: Are Password Rules Bullshit?

 Why do I even NEED a password?
 (Score:1)

+If they require a special character and uppercase in their passwords, I usually add something like ";DROP TABLE users;" to the end of my password -- that'll show 'em.

+I still haven't figured out why somebody's blog needs 16-character passwords with a dozen rules and the IRS settles for a five-digit PIN code....

-They are as implemented (Score:2)
+They are as implemented (Score:3)

 The idea of a password rule, as in some set of checks to make sure it meets a certain level of security, is a good one.
 However it needs to be something complex like entropy calculation.
 A password can have lots of entropy, and thus be strong (meaning hard to guess/crack) in a number of ways.
 A truly random set of characters has lots of entropy per character, but a phrase can have plenty, even though it has much less per character and can be easier to remember.